ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_4.typ

-Additionally, while the xv6 download is approximately 18 megabytes, almost all of that is the .git folder (responsible for version tracking using git), removing this makes the whole folder some number of kilobytes This means that the whole directory can be sent through most messaging apps
+Additionally, while the xv6 download is approximately 18 megabytes, almost all of that is the .git folder (responsible for version tracking using git), removing this makes the whole folder some number of kilobytes.
+This means that the whole directory can be sent through most messaging apps.

 To remove this directory, run:
 ```sh